-October 2015 – Naples, Florida – A 21 year old man suffered serious injury, resulting in a medically induced coma as a result of an exploding e-cigarette battery.
-Cause was not disclosed at press time.
+October 2015 – Naples, Florida – A 21-year-old man suffered serious injury, resulting in a medically induced coma as a result of an exploding e-cigarette battery.
+The cause was not disclosed at press time.

-November 2015 – Colorado Springs, Colorado – A 29 year old man was taken to the hospital following an incident where an e-cigarette exploded in his face.
-He suffered serious injury to his mouth and neck as a result.
+November 2015 – Colorado Springs, Colorado – A 29-year-old man was taken to the hospital following an incident where an e-cigarette exploded in his face.
+He suffered a serious injury to his mouth and neck as a result.

 January 2016 – Cologne, Germany – A man’s e-cigarette battery exploded in a vape shop when he was testing out a new atomizer to purchase.
 The man was injured and taken to the hospital for medical attention.

-February 2016 – San Diego, California – A man was taken in to a hospital when an e-cigarette exploded in his pocket.
-The explosion also cause a nearby window to break.
+February 2016 – San Diego, California – A man was taken into a hospital when an e-cigarette exploded in his pocket.
+The explosion also causes a nearby window to break.
 The cause of the explosion was unknown at press time.

 May 2016 – Albany, New York – An Albany man experienced serious injury when an e-cigarette exploded in use.
 The explosion, believed to be cause by charging with an incompatible charger, knocked out several teeth and left the user with a hole in his tongue.

 May 2016 – Orange County, California – A man lost his eye as a result of an e-cigarette exploding near him.
 The explosion sent debris toward his face causing serious injury to one man.

 June 2016 – Tustin, California – A man suffered serious injuries to his face when an e-cigarette exploded while in use.
 The cause was unknown at press time.